nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 ### Configuring the "bp" module

-Declaring values for the following variables, by setting parameters that are provided to the C compiler (for example, --DION_NOSTATS or --DBRSTERM=60), will alter the functionality of BP as noted below.
+Declaring values for the following variables, by setting parameters that are provided to the C compiler (for example, -DION_NOSTATS or -DBRSTERM=60), will alter the functionality of BP as noted below.

 `TargetFFS`